Q. I don’t have British citizenship, but I’m currently living in the UK. Can I apply?

 Q. Why isn’t my course eligible this year?

-The eligible courses are a minimum of one year (30 academic weeks or more) and have additionally been identified by industry professionals as producing students ready to work in film, games or television in areas in which BAFTA has a focus.
+The eligible courses have been identified by industry professionals as producing students ready to work in film, games or television in areas in which BAFTA has a focus.
 The courses may also have been accredited with the ScreenSkills ‘Tick’ or by the British Journalism Training Council (BJTC).
 We appreciate that this means some good courses may not be eligible this year but, with a very limited number of scholarships on offer, this method was chosen to narrow down the field.
+If you would like your course to be reviewed and considered for future years, please email [email protected]

 Q. Will I need to demonstrate why I need financial support, or are applicants assessed on talent alone?

-All applicants are assessed on financial need as well as their demonstrated technical ability and personal statement.
+All applicants are assessed on financial need as well as their demonstrated technical ability and personal statement answers.

 Q. Although I’m a new career starter, I am older than the average student; can I still apply for a scholarship?